Trump media company sues a Brazilian Supreme Court justice investigating Bolsonaro

 In their 39-page complaint, the plaintiffs allege that Moraes overstepped his legal authority and international law by seeking to shut down the U.S.-based accounts of a right-wing Brazilian commentator who is seeking asylum in the U.S. The blogger is identified in the complaint only as “Political Dissident A.”

-“Justice Moraes cannot dictate the contours of lawful discourse within the United States,” plaintiffs' attorneys from New York-based Boies Schiller said in the complaint.
+“Justice Moraes cannot dictate the contours of lawful discourse within the United States,” plaintiffs' attorneys said in the complaint.
 “The United States has long upheld free speech as a cornerstone of its constitutional framework, enshrined in the First Amendment, and has consistently opposed censorship.”

 According to the complaint, Rumble said it faced a fine of $9,000 a day and a shutdown of its service in Brazil if it doesn't abide by Moraes' order.
 The Trump media organization, although not the apparent target of Moraes' gag order, said Truth Social's operations would be impacted should Rumble be taken offline.